 Observation visit process for ORS

-If verifiers are unable to reach a decision on the basis of all the application/s for a student or child, an observation visit to the early childhood centre or school may be undertaken.
+If verifiers are unable to reach a decision on the basis of all the applications received for a student or child, an observation visit to the early childhood service or school may be undertaken.
+Learn about the observation process for ORS.

 A visit isn’t required when there’s inconsistent or insufficient information in the application that provides an unclear picture of the child or student’s needs.